 Right from the beginning, the stand of the appellant-Zahira was that the investigating agency was trying to help the accused persons and so was the public prosecutor.
 If the investigation was faulty, it was not the fault of the victims or the witnesses.
-If the same was done in a manner with the object of helping the accused persons as it appears to be apparent from what has transpired so far, it was an additional ground, just and reasonable as well, for accepting the additional grounds.
+If the same was done in a manner with the object of helping the accused persons as it appears to be apparent from what has transpired so far, it was an additional ground just and reasonable as well for accepting the additional grounds.

-In the case of a defective investigation, the court has to be circumspect in evaluating the evidence and may have to adopt an active and analytical role to ensure that truth is found by having recourse to Section 311 or at a later stage also resorting to Section 391 instead of throwing hands in the air in despair.
-It would not be right in acquitting an accused person solely on account of the defect; to do so would be tantamount to playing into the hands of the investigating officer if the investigation is designedly defective.
+In the case of a defective investigation the Court has to be circumspect in evaluating the evidence and may have to adopt an active and analytical role to ensure that truth is found by having recourse to Section 311 or at a later stage also resorting to Section 391 instead of throwing hands in the air in despair.
+It would not be right in acquitting an accused person solely on account of the defect; to do so would tantamount to playing into the hands of the investigating officer if the investigation is designedly defective.
 (See Karnel Singh v.
 State of M.P.
-(1995 (5) SCC 518).)
+(1995 (5) SCC 518).

 In Paras Yadav and Ors. v.
-State of Bihar (1999 (2) SCC 126), it was held that if the lapse or omission is committed by the investigation agency or because of negligence, the prosecution evidence is required to be examined de hors such omissions to find out whether the said evidence is reliable or not.
-The contaminated conduct of officials should not stand in the way of the courts getting at the truth by having recourse to Section 311, 391 of the Code and Section 165 of the Evidence Act at the appropriate and relevant stages and evaluating the entire evidence; otherwise designed mischief would be perpetuated with a premium to the offenders and justice would not only be only in the law enforcing agency but also in the administration of justice in the hands of courts.
-The view was again reiterated in Amar Singh v.
-Balwinder Singh and Ors.
-(2003 (2) Scc 518).
+State of Bihar (1999 (2) SCC 126) it was held that if the lapse or omission is committed by the investigation agency or because of negligence the prosecution evidence is required to be examined de hors such omissions to find out whether the said evidence is reliable or not.
+The contaminated conduct of officials should not stand on the way of the Courts getting at the truth by having recourse to Section 311, 391 of the Code and Section 165 of the Evidence Act at the appropriate and relevant stages and evaluating the entire evidence; otherwise the designed mischief would be perpetuated with a premium to the offenders and justice would not only denied to the complainant party but also made an ultimate causality.